rossetti/KSLBook/docs/02-Chapter2.md

 <p class="caption">(\#fig:PDFModelerLabel)PDF Modeling Framework</p>
 </div>

-The modeling process starts with creating an instance of `PDFModeler` by supplying the data to be modeled.
+The modeling process starts with creating an instance of `PDFModeler` by supplying the data to be modeled and the set of scoring models to be used within the evaluation process.
 Then, functions can be used to perform the estimation and scoring tasks.

 - `estimateParameters(estimators: Set<ParameterEstimatorIfc>, automaticShifting: Boolean = true)` - This function estimates the parameters for all estimators represented by the supplied set of estimators.
 The parameter, `automaticShifting` controls whether the data will be automatically shifted.
 If the automatic shift parameter is true (the default), then a confidence interval for the minimum of the data is estimated from the data.
 If the upper limit of the estimated confidence interval is greater than the value specified by the default zero tolerance property, then the data is shifted to the left and used in the estimation process.
 The estimated shift will be recorded in the result.
 Automated shift estimation will occur only if the automatic shifting parameter is true, if the estimator requires that its range be checked, and if the data actually requires a shift.
 If the automatic shifting parameter is false, then no shifting will occur.
 In this case it is up to the user to ensure that the supplied data is representative of the set of estimators to be estimated.
 The returned list will contain the results for each estimator.

-- `evaluateScores(estimationResults: List<EstimationResult>, scoringModels: Set<PDFScoringModel> = allScoringModels)` - This function applies the supplied scoring models to the results from the parameter estimation process.
+- `evaluateScores(estimationResults: List<EstimationResult>)` - This function applies the supplied scoring models to the results from the parameter estimation process.
 Each distribution with estimated parameters will be scored by each of the supplied models and the results tabulated as an instance of the `PDFModelingResults` class.

 - `estimateAndEvaluateScores(estimators: Set<ParameterEstimatorIfc> = allEstimators, automaticShifting: Boolean = true, scoringModels: Set<PDFScoringModel> = allScoringModels)` - As its name implies, this function combines the functions of `estimateParameters()` and `evaluateScores()` into a single function for the convenience of the modeler.
 The returned instance of the `PDFModelingResults` class has the estimation results and the scoring results.